What Is Depression?

 Depression is a serious mental health disorder that includes intense sadness with feelings of helplessness, worthlessness, and hopelessness that can last for days to weeks at a time, and keeps an individual from functioning normally.
-If left untreated, depression can have a devastating effect.
+Without a depression treatment plan, it can have a lasting, devastating effect.

 According to the National Alliance on Mental Illness, an estimated 16 million adults (7%) in the United States suffered from at least one depressive episode in the past year.
 Although depression affects people of all ages, races, ethnicity, and socioeconomic backgrounds, women are 70% more likely than men to experience depression, and young adults ages 18-35 are 60% more likely than people over 50 years old.

-A combination of factors likely causes depression, including genetic, biological, environmental and psychological.
-Some depression runs in families; however, depression can occur in individuals without family history of depression.
-Triggers such as trauma, loss of a loved one, a difficult relationship or other stressful situations, can also cause a depressive disorder.
+A combination of factors likely causes depression, including genetic, biological, environmental, and psychological factors.
+Depression can be hereditary; however, it an also occur in individuals without family history of depression.
+Triggers like trauma, loss of a loved one, a difficult relationship, or other stressful situations can also cause a depressive disorder.

-There are no lab tests that effectively diagnose depression.
-A doctor must talk with a patient and hear about their specific symptoms to diagnose it.
+There are no lab tests that effectively diagnose depression, so a doctor must speak with the patient regarding their specific symptoms to diagnose it.
 However, clinical depression can be hard to diagnose as it can manifest in many ways.

-Symptoms of depression can be different for each person, but for many, a depressive disorder changes their daily functioning, and typically for more than two weeks.
+Symptoms and side effects of depression can be different for each person, but for many, a depressive disorder changes their daily functioning, and typically for more than two weeks.

 Common symptoms include: